 Buses depart a few times day from various Bangkok locations and travel to Vientiane, crossing the Thai-Lao border, in about 12 hours.
 This is a well-trodded route with many cabin class options to chose from.
 Buses are always equipped with air conditioning and bathrooms on board, but the seat-comfort-levels may be quite simple.

-There are 4 operators that run from Bangkok to Vientiane, with 2 departures per day.
-If you decide to take a Flight, you can take the Economy option.
+There are 4 operators that run from Bangkok to Vientiane.
+If you decide to take a flight, you can take the Economy option.

 What better way to become one with Thailand than a few nights in Bangkok?
 However, once you've made the most of bartering on the Khao San Road or taking in a royal residence or two in the Pathum Wan District, then a change of scenery could well be in order.
 Vientiane, the capital of Laos, is one such option that's guaranteed to add a little ‘ooh la la’ to your travels in Southeast Asia.
 From French colonial style and cuisine to beautiful monuments, such as the Pha That Luang golden pagoda, visiting Vientiane from Bangkok is as easy going as early morning coffee and freshly-made croissants.

 When traveling the 795 kilometer (494 mile) distance from Bangkok to Vientiane, you have three choices: you can take a Tourist, Economy or Express Sleeper Bus, which takes about 14 hours; you can take a train which takes about 13 hours, or you can take a 9-person chauffeur-driven minivan which takes about 10 hours.

 Given the length of time you're going to be traveling from Bangkok to Vientiane – including the border crossing – a sleeper bus is going to be your best bet.
 Although comfort levels differ between buses, and trains, you'll still be able to make use of the onboard bathroom, selection of snacks, air conditioning and complimentary blanket.